 Tap water is safe to drink in Croatia.
 Rijeka has its own spring, and the water here is great.
 There are several public drinking fountains around the city center, so just bring your own bottle!

-Unfortunately, tea culture is not so advanced, but there are a few places where you can drink decent English tea brands such as King’s Café, Bard, Cukarikafe, and Fusion.
+Unfortunately, tea culture is not so advanced, but there are a few places where you can drink decent English tea brands such as King’s Café, Bard, and Cukarikafe.
 (They won’t look at you weird if you order milk with your tea.)

 And finally, alcohol.
 Croatia has a long tradition of producing wine (vino), beer (pivo), and spirits (rakija).
 There’s a couple of pubs that offer a larger selection of beer, one of them being close to the convention venue (Beertija).
 If you’re a wine lover, you’ll be able to find a variety of local wines in bars and restaurants.